codelittinc/slack-trello/README.md

 SLACK_WORK_COMMAND_TOKEN=your_api_key_here
 ```

+##Production

+Productions keys are stored in the prod_server.sh.example.
+You'll need to change the keys to match yours and also remove the example extension. (`mv prod_server.sh.example prod_server.sh`)

 ##Slack ENV keys

-For now see [this tutorial](http://www.medivo.com/blog/slack-slash-command-to-trello/) in the Configuring Slack section to see how to setup your SLACK keys.
+For now see [this tutorial](http://www.medivo.com/blog/slack-slash-command-to-trello/) from [MrPowers](https://github.com/MrPowers) in the Configuring Slack section to see how to setup your SLACK keys.

 ##Trello ENV keys